 Most toddlers love the taste of eggs, which is good news considering it’s another food that improves memory power in toddlers.
 Eggs are a rich source of protein, while the yolk contains the ever-important choline that helps develop memory.
 An egg sandwich mixed with potato is an easy way to ensure your little one enjoys her morning breakfast.
 Scrambled eggs with a little butter is another quick way to get your child to benefit from eating eggs.
 Studies suggest that egg yolk calms a toddler’s brain, thereby improving concentration and memory.

 Foods rich in monounsaturated fats also help in brain development.
 They can be found in extra virgin olive oil, seeds and nuts.
-Folic acid is also good for brain growth.
+These can be added in salads, pasta, etc. Folic acid is also good for brain growth.
 Some of the best folic acid sources include soybeans, spinach, broccoli and oranges.
 Glucose-rich beans and oatmeal also have the power to fuel your toddler’s brain.
 Spinach and pasta, and broccoli and butter are a couple of ways to get these ‘hated’ foods into your toddler’s diet.

 With the best foods for brain development, your child will surely get a memory boost.
 Her retentive skills will become sharper while intellectual and academic growth will improve.
 Moms, it’s now time to make small changes to our children’s diet plan and start making these wonderful things happen!